daos-stack/daos/doc/admin/architecture.md

 # DAOS Architecture

-DAOS is an open source software-defined scale-out object store that provides high bandwidth and high IOPS storage containers to applications and enables next generation data-centric workflows combining simulation, data analytics and machine learning.
+DAOS is an open-source software-defined scale-out object store that provides high bandwidth and high IOPS storage containers to applications and enables next-generation data-centric workflows combining simulation, data analytics and machine learning.

 Unlike the traditional storage stacks that were primarily designed for